ECTE Training Programme Options & Guidance

 Please contact us today to arrange a 1:1 session to explore the best option for your school.

-The Full Induction Programme models delivered through the Three Rivers TSH continue to be funded by DfE for eligible institutions, including backfill payments for mentor and ECT release time.
-This funding is paid directly to schools by DFE.
-ECTE training remains free for all schools.
+The ECT programmes delivered through the Three Rivers TSH continue to be funded by DfE for eligible institutions, including funding for mentor and ECT release time as well as mentor training.
+This funding is paid directly to schools by DFE*.

 How funding works

-Schools are funded to cover ECT time off timetable and mentor support during the 2-year early career teacher entitlement (ECTE).
+Schools are funded to cover ECTs’ time off timetable and mentor support during the 2-year early career teacher entitlement (ECTE).
 Funding comes from 2 sources.

 This normally means:

-- year 2 funding comes from additional support from the DfE (we call this ‘grant funding’) - for academies and others the DfE pay this to your school directly or, if you’re a maintained school, your local authority will pass the funding to you
+• year 2 funding comes from additional support from the DfE (we call this ‘grant funding’) – for academies and others, we pay this to your school directly or, if you’re a maintained school, your local authority will pass the funding to you

 Funding to schools:

-- Per Early Career Teacher: £1,400 to fund 5% off timetable in the second year of induction for all early career teachers in state schools (paid in arrears at the end of the second year of induction)
+• Per Early Career Teacher: £1,100 to fund 5% off timetable in the second year of induction for all early career teachers in eligible schools (paid in arrears at the end of the second year of induction)

-- Per mentor: £1000 to fund time for mentors to support ECTs in the second year of induction in state schools (20 hours) (paid in arrears at the end of the second year of induction)
+• Per mentor: £700 to fund time for mentors to support ECTs in the second year of induction in eligible schools (20 hours) (paid in arrears at the end of the second year of induction)

 Mentor training funding for September 2025 onwards